mhweiner/idkitx/README.md

 - ❌ You need monotonicity across distributed systems — use ulid with a monotonic factory
 - ❌ You require binary-compatible formats (e.g. 128-bit UUIDs stored in binary columns) — use uuid or native database GUID types
 - ❌ You need audited cryptographic guarantees — use crypto.randomUUID() or a dedicated crypto library
-- ❌ You want fully unambiguous character sets — idkit uses Base62, which includes similar-looking characters (O vs 0, l vs 1, etc).
-For strict human-readability, consider Base32 with reduced alphabets (e.g. Crockford’s Base32).
-Use `ulid` or `nanoid` for this.
-- ❌ You require uppercase-only IDs — idkit includes lowercase letters in its Base62 encoding

 ## 🔍 How it compares